 The Medicare Extra Help program, also known as the Low-Income Subsidy (LIS) program, is issued by the Social Security Administration to help pay for Medicare prescription drug costs, premiums, deductibles, and coinsurance.
-The amount of help you receive depends upon your income and resources, but Extra Help is estimated to be worth $5,000 a year.
+The amount of help you receive depends upon your income and resources, but Extra Help is estimated to be worth up to $5,000 a year.

 Do I Qualify for Medicare Extra Help?

 You automatically qualify for Extra Help if you receive Medicaid coverage, are enrolled in a state-sponsored Medicare Savings Program, or get Supplemental Social Security benefits.
 You may also be eligible if your: